10 Website Design Principles for Creating an Engaging User Experience

 But UX goes beyond just usability and usefulness.
 A good website is also one that users find easy to use and valuable enough to meet their needs.
 To create sites like this, you need to understand what makes people behave as they do and when they know they want something right now.

 You also need to design for intuition and provide control over navigation.
-This helps ensure your site is easy to use – which means it will be more likely that visiting people will stay longer.
+This helps ensure your site is easy to use, which means it will be more likely that visitors will stay longer.

 Reducing cognitive load through good design and a well-written copy is vital if you want your UX efforts to succeed.